-The dust is settling and we’re about to open our doors: the Faculty of Science’s newest entrepreneurship and experiential learning support framework is coming January 2020!
+The dust has settled and our doors are open: the Faculty of Science’s newest entrepreneurship and experiential learning support framework is here!

-The Science Innovation Hub is a physical laboratory workspace located in Earth Sciences and Chemistry room 319, exactly where Velocity Science used to be.
+The Science Innovation Hub is a physical laboratory workspace located in Earth Sciences and Chemistry room 319.
 We are supported by the Faculty of Science and will be housing student teams from a variety of programs including:

 The Velocity Science program is a collaboration between Velocity and the Faculty of Science and is designed for student-teams and faculty-led teams who have a product idea with an element of scientific exploration.
 Velocity Science can help teams validate the opportunities envisioned for their technology, from a business and technical perspective.
 This is achieved through goal-setting exercises, mentorship from advisors with science startup experience and beginning and end-of-term touch points.

 Concept Science teams are also able to conduct integral pilot studies and work on creating physical prototypes within the Science Innovation Hub.
 The Science Innovation Hub team has assembled technical advisement resources drawing from faculty members across the Waterloo community to further support your growth.